tfausak/purescript-neon/README.md

   exist.
 Use `map` instead.

 - There should be one obvious way to do things.
-This means `return` is not an alias for `wrap`.
+This means `return` is not an alias for `pure`.
 In fact, it doesn't exist at all.

 - Functions should be defined in type classes.
 This means `add` can be used for both numbers and strings.